Most of the time, the easiest way to deal with a speeding ticket is to just pay the associated fine.

-- When the offense would put you above the DMV demerit point cutoff, forcing them to suspend your license.
+- When the offense would put you above the DMV demerit point cutoff, and could result in automatic license suspension.

-- If receiving a ticket would result in significantly higher insurance premiums.
+- If the ticket could result in significantly higher insurance premiums.

 However, while there are certainly several reasons you should fight a speeding ticket, it’s often more important to figure out whether or not you can fight the ticket.

 Most defenses depend heavily on the specifics of your case, and figuring out whether or not you have a defense can be hard.